Diamond Research Scholars Program

 - Rising Sophomores, Juniors, and Seniors

-- Full-time enrollment on main campus during the fall of the academic year following the summer research experience--preference will be given to applicants also enrolling in the spring
+- Full-time undergraduate enrollment at Temple during the fall of the academic year following the summer research experience--preference will be given to applicants also enrolling in the spring

 - Attendance at the required all-day Undergraduate Research Institute in mid-May

 - Have identified a full-time Temple faculty member who has agreed to serve as their faculty mentor for the entire length of the program